speakarti/gyankosh/README.md

 # gyankosh

-a Repository crated by Arti Aggarwal to setup a Red Hat® Enterprise Linux 9.0 (Red Hat Developer) systems from scratch
+a Repository crated by Arti Aggarwal to setup a homelab for practice various tools and technologies.

+This repository contains
-Detailed steps to reproduce a working system, and Red Hat Developer cheat sheets
+1) Detailed steps to reproduce a working system,
+2) Cheat sheets
+3) Docker Compose files for creating containers